 At the last Olympic Games, just over 92% of the 10,960 athletes who took part did not win a medal.
 Except for the odd draw, every time two sporting teams meet, one will lose.
-Forest loads of books and articles are written about how to win, yet seemingly none on losing.
+Thousands of books and articles are written about how to win, yet seemingly none on losing.
 Strange when one considers how regularly losing happens.

 As a recent World T20 loser, Paddy Upton knows a thing or two about losing, and he’s not afraid to admit it.
 Paddy is a world-leading expert in human performance and an international cricket coach.
 His disruptive leadership approach propelled the Indian team to become World Test Cricket Champions in 2010 and to win the 2011 ICC World Cup.
 But it hasn’t been all gold medals and triumph along the way.